STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/continent_sniff-1.png)

-From the above plot, **Asia**, **Europe** and **Africa** seem to have some countires that are off the central tendency of the respective continents.
+From the above plot, **Asia**, **Europe** and **Africa** seem to have some countires that are far from the mean of the respective continents.
 Let's take a closer look into them.
 Below, I will identify the outliers in each continent.
 This was a [helful resource](https://github.com/slowkow/ggrepel/issues/17) resource.
 [This resource](https://socviz.co/workgeoms.html) was helpful too.

 #### Identifying outliers in Asia